Factbox: What a Joe Biden win could mean for financial policy

 Lenders said that provision was so onerous it could kill their businesses.

-Likewise, consumer groups have criticized the agency’s debt collection rule, finalized on Friday, which they say would allow collectors to harass consumers with unlimited text messages and emails.
+Likewise, consumer groups have criticized the agency’s recent debt collection rule which they say would allow collectors to harass consumers with unlimited text messages and emails.
 A Biden administration is likely to try to rescind or rewrite those rules.

-Reporting by Pete Schroeder and Katange Johnson; Editing by Nick Zieminski, David Gregorio and Peter Graff
+Reporting by Pete Schroeder and Katange Johnson in Washington; Editing by Nick Zieminski, David Gregorio, Peter Graff and David Holmes

 Our Standards: The Thomson Reuters Trust Principles.